 I came across an article in Flex Mag called “Doctor Mocks And Laughs At Patient Suffering Anxiety Attack” which I found shocking (unfortunately the article is no longer available on the site, but you can find it here and here instead).
-I really hope what that doctor did and what’s explained of what transpired is an over-exaggeration.
+I really hope what that doctor did and what’s explained about what transpired is an over-exaggeration.
 Because no doctor or medical professional should act like that.

 However, with everything you hear in the news about America at the moment, it’s probably spot on.